-The importance of this deep core muscle has long been overlooked, but now yoga teachers and bodyworkers highlight the importance of the psoas muscle and its effect on its 'owner'.
+The importance of this deep core muscle has long been overlooked.
+Now, yoga teachers and bodyworkers highlight the importance of the psoas muscle and its effect on its ‘owner’.

 When do you use the psoas?

 The psoas is a big player in the functioning of the hips.
 Also referred to as Iliopsoas as it merges with another deep hip muscle, the iliacus, it connects your torso to your legs and helps you stay in an upright position.
 Whether you walk, cycle, do yoga, or just hang out on your couch, this muscle is involved in pretty much everything you do – and don’t do.

 This major hip flexor is “fired up” or engaged, when you lift up your legs whilst walking, do yoga, cycle, swim, etc. It needs to stretch and lengthen every time you do Cobras and Wheels in class.
 Most people walk around with a tight psoas and are not aware of it.
 Luckily, practising yoga helps to ‘open’ this muscle to a great extent.

 The benefits of having a ‘happy’ psoas, is that you will quite literally feel more grounded and relaxed.
 Physically, you’ll have a bigger range of movement.
 The downsides of having a tight psoas can manifest in back and hip pain and even ankle and knee pain.
 In addition to physical discomfort, a tight psoas is also fatiguing.

 The benefits of having a ‘happy’ psoas, is that you will quite literally feel more grounded and relaxed.
 Physically, you’ll have a bigger range of movement.

 Tension, stress and the psoas